Proposal strategies based on the number of proposals anticipated

 If the customer only expects to get one proposal, or if that’s just the way it turns out, they approach the proposal with a few considerations:

-- Can they do better?
+2. Can they do better?
 With no other proposals to compare it to, this is guesswork.
 Do they believe that they might find a better offer with some time and effort?
-Do they have the time and effort to spare?
+Do they have the time to cancel and conduct another procurement?

 What if they get several proposals?

-Now they’ve got something to compare them to.
-If they follow “the rule of three,” they can consider the bid competitive and more easily move forward.
+The first consideration if they have several proposals, is whether any fail the minimum requirements for consideration.
+If they do, and they follow “the rule of three,” they can consider the bid competitive and more easily move forward.

 But now they have to do a real evaluation and select one from amongst the alternatives.
+How do the bids compare to their evaluation criteria?
 Will they compare the bids to each other?
 Will they pick based on the differentiators?
 How will they handle any cost differences?

 This is the majority of procurements.
 It is why we focus on not merely being compliant and put so much focus on differentiation, relationship marketing, and developing an information advantage.
 You want to be the proposal they compare all the others to.
-Even if they don’t compare them, well written differentiators are far more likely to register as strengths during evaluation.
-You want to be the company that they already know and trust.
+Even if they don’t compare them, well-written differentiators are far more likely to register as strengths during evaluation.
+It also helps to be the company that they already know and trust, and not the ones that are unknown risks.

-PropLIBRARY contains so much information about win rates and return on investment to show them that a little bit of effort can get them to winning two to three out of five and how much that effort is worth.
-And also to show how easy most companies are to beat.
+PropLIBRARY helps companies that want to be strategic and stay competitive.
+It contains so much information about win rates and return on investment and it shows how a little bit of effort can lead you to winning two to three out of five.
+The difference from one in five and three in five is huge and well worth the effort.
+PropLIBRARY shows how easy most companies are to beat.

 What if they get dozens of proposals?

 Now the customer can’t just read a few and compare.
 They need to be organized about it.
-They need scoring and comparison tables.
+The level of formality goes up.
+They need evaluation forms and scoring tables.
 They need excuses to throw some out to lighten the load.
 They need a team of evaluators.

-You need to be compliant and not get thrown out.
-But that’s not enough to win.
+To win, you need to be compliant and not get thrown out.
+But compliance is not enough to win.
 You need differentiation.
 But you also need a scoring strategy.
 If your proposal is not intentionally optimized to maximize your score, your win rate will suffer.
-Having an existing relationship with the customer will give you some advantage, but the more bidders the easier it is for someone new to win based on their score.
-However, if you are turning your relationship into an information advantage, you’ll also have a potential scoring advantage.
+Having an existing relationship with the customer will give you some advantage, but the more bidders the more chances there are that someone new will score high enough to win.
+However, if you are to turn your relationship into an information advantage, you can also turn it into a potential scoring advantage.
+PropLIBRARY also contains dozens of articles to help you maximize your score.

 What if they get hundreds of proposals?

-Now they need an enterprise approach just to simply evaluate them all.
+Now the customer needs an enterprise approach just to simply evaluate them all.
 They need to process the proposals and not read them.
 They will have a rubric for what they are looking for.

 How do you stand out from the pack?
 Ease of processing.

-Can they find what they are looking for?
+Can the customer find what they are looking for?
 Have you anticipated what will make a difference and matter to the evaluators?
-If they are extremely well organized, the RFP will provide their rubric.
+If they are well organized, the RFP will provide their rubric.
 If not, you’ll need to guess it.
 The more narrative you have to supply, the more important it becomes to know how the rubric applies to the text.

 Once you know what they need to see in the text of your proposal, then you should ask yourself whether you buried it in a bunch of irrelevant self-gratifying noise.
 Or did you stick to RFP terminology and design your proposal to highlight the details they need to process your proposal quickly?
 Can they evaluate the text by processing it instead of reading it?
 Can you make it checklist-simple for them?